-Bleach takes after the endeavors of Ichigo Kurosaki, a high school understudy with the capacity to see ghosts.
+Bleach takes after the endeavors of Ichigo Kurosaki, a high school student with the ability to see ghosts.
 The early episodes of the story center fundamentally on the characters.
 As events unfold, the story starts to dig deeper into the universe of these divine forces of death.

 The manga series has been adjusted into a TV series, four movies, a rock musical, various feature games and a Trading Card Game.
 The series of the manga has sold in excess of 50 million copies in Japan, and has topped the sales charts in the United States.
 The manga got the Shogakukan Manga Award in 2005, and the anime has been named for a few American Anime Awards.

 The story opens with the sudden appearance of Shinigami Rukia Kuchiki in Ichigo Kurosaki's room.
-She is astonished at his capacity to see her, however their discussion is quickly hindered by the presence of an "Empty", an evil soul.
-After Rukia is seriously injured while attempting to save Ichigo, she endeavors to give a large portion of her powers to Ichigo so as to give him a chance to face the Hollow on equal ground.
+She is astonished at his ability to see her, however their discussion is quickly stopped by the presence of an "Empty", an evil soul.
+After Rukia is seriously injured while attempting to save Ichigo, she proceeds to give a large portion of her powers to Ichigo so as to give him a chance to face the Hollow on equal ground.
 Ichigo rather unintentionally retains just about all her powers, permitting him to defeat the Hollow without breaking a sweat.
-The following day Rukia shows up in Ichigo's classroom as an apparently ordinary Human, and educates Ichigo that his assimilation of her powers has abandoned her stranded in the Human World until she returns to her normal self.
-Meanwhile Ichigo houses Rukia in his home and assumes control over her employment as a Shinigami, engaging Hollows and managing lost souls to Soul Society.
+The following day Rukia shows up in Ichigo's classroom as an apparently ordinary Human, and educates Ichigo that his acqusition of her powers has left her stranded in the Human World until she returns to her normal self.
+Meanwhile Ichigo houses Rukia in his home and assumes control over her role as a Shinigami, engaging Hollows and managing lost souls to Soul Society.